-Justin’s family has made doughnuts from refrigerated biscuits before, so that gave me the idea that we could make some from bisquick.
+Justin’s family has made doughnuts from refrigerated biscuits before, so that gave me the idea that we could make some from Bisquick.
 I make regular biscuits out of it, so why wouldn’t it work for this too?
-So I made my normal drop-biscuit recipe, and we put them in some oil to fry them up.
-And guess what, they worked!
+So I made my normal drop-biscuit recipe (without the cheese), and we put them in some oil to fry up.
+And guess what, it worked!

-Once you have them cooked, you have many options for a way to top them.
-We just shake up the doughnuts in a bag with powdered sugar.
+Once you have them cooked, you have many options for toppings.
+We usually just shake up the doughnuts in a bag with powdered sugar.
 You could also make an icing/glaze out of powdered sugar and milk.
 We also found this recipe for a chocolate glaze that is amazing.
 It tastes just like the chocolate from a doughnut shop and we like to dip doughnuts in the chocolate.
 Or you can make cinnamon sugar doughnuts by making a 1:3 ratio of cinnamon to sugar (1 tbsp cinnamon + 3 tbsp sugar) and shaking the doughnuts in this similar to the powdered sugar.

 Now that we’ve made them a few times, we’ve got the recipe down pretty well.
 Our original recipe left the dough very sticky, which made it hard to form the doughnuts.
 Recently we make sure to add more Bisquick into the dough until it’s a better consistency.
 You want it to be just slightly tacky so that it will roll together well, but dry enough that it doesn’t stick to your hands.